gnprice/tsflower/README.md

     See `integration/run` for a way to make the output resolvable for Flow, by adding an `index.js.flow` indirection.

+  - Have the subcommand that takes an NPM package name accept a list of them, and act on them all as one program, so that rewrites propagate appropriately.

+  - Have a subcommand -- and make this the default on running simply `tsflower` -- that gets a list of packages to act on from a config file.

+  - Have some automatic inference of what packages to act on: e.g. by taking the root `package.json`'s dependencies (and dev-deps? those are so often not imported, but sometimes are, e.g. for tests and for build scripts), looking for `.types` in those packages' `package.json` as a sign they're TS, and recursing.
+If that inference can be made fast, use it as the default that the config file overlays upon; if not, use it for initializing the config file in a `tsflower init`.

 - More consistently handle errors as nice and structured:

-  - See remaining `TODO(error)` comments, and remaining `throw` statements.
+  - See remaining `TODO(error)` comments.
-    (Some of the latter are doing something structured, but some aren't.)

   - In general, always use structured helpers like `errorStatement` and its friends; always leave a marker comment in the output.

 - Extend the test framework:

-  - Have React Native available to import from sample files, too (like we do React.)
+  - For `t/sample` tests, include some Flow code to exercise the output.
+Particularly helpful for rewrites of React and react-native references: check that `View` accepts something with our translation of `ViewProps`, that a `MemoExoticComponent` can be used as a JSX element-type, etc.

   - Give the driver an option (`--interlinear`, for "interlinear text"?) to include the original as a comment next to every statement, not only when there's an error.
-Then use that when running on sample files, so that they're self-contained to read to look for discrepancies.
+Then use that when running on `t/sample/` files, so that the outputs are self-contained to read to look for discrepancies.

+  - Have `integration/run` check that Flow accepts the output, once we've gotten to the point where it indeed does.

-  - Act on some packages in integration directory, much the same as on sample files.  ...
+  - Perhaps track changes to output on integration suite, much like sample suite.  ...
 Maybe don't keep expected output in version control;
     seems big.  ...
 OTOH it does sound awfully nice to make a change and see exactly what it does to the output on a wide sample.  ...
 Hmm, I think I basically want to see those diffs in the development-iteration loop, but don't want to read them in the history.
-Well, start by leaving out and just asking if Flow passes.

-    See `integration/run` for a start on this.

 - Preserve JSDoc, like `tsc` does when generating `.d.ts` files.